sb2nov/mac-setup/website/docs/apps/settings.md

 - Add the music folder to the library

-## Notebooks

-- Set the default directory to a folder inside Dropbox for CloudSync
-- Overwrite one of the themes in the app with [GitHub Mardown CSS](https://gist.github.com/andyferra/2554919)

 ## Spectacle

 - Update all major combinations to work with `Shift + Control + 1-9`